Preventing VFD Problems Through Better Drive Selection and Setup

 Variable Frequency Drives (VFDs) have become a core part of modern motor control strategies.
 They improve energy efficiency, enable precise speed control, and reduce mechanical stress on motors and driven equipment.
 However, many of the VFD problems facilities experience are not caused by the drives themselves; they stem from poor selection, improper setup, or a lack of understanding of the application.

 When a VFD is incorrectly sized, poorly configured, or applied to the wrong type of load, it can lead to nuisance trips, premature motor failure, electrical noise issues, and unreliable system performance.
-These problems not only increase maintenance costs, but they also undermine the reliability gains that drives are meant to deliver.
+These problems increase maintenance costs and undermine the reliability gains that drives are meant to deliver.

 Preventing VFD problems starts long before power is applied.
 It requires selecting the right drive for the application, properly configuring it for the motor and load, and ensuring it is installed and integrated correctly within the electrical and control system.

-Schneider Electric’s drive portfolio, combined with strong application knowledge, allows facilities to avoid many of the common pitfalls associated with VFD installations while building more reliable and efficient motor control systems.
+ABB’s drive portfolio, combined with strong application knowledge, helps facilities avoid many of the common pitfalls associated with VFD installations while building more reliable and efficient motor control systems.

 Choosing the Right Drive for the Application